Rocket Software

 Rocket Software is a privately held software development firm founded in 1990.
-Using the IBM Z, IBM Power, and embedded database platforms, Rocket provides predictive analytics with deep data, develop AI and machine learning capabilities, and design mobile and browser applications.
+Using the IBM Z, IBM Power, and embedded database platforms, Rocket provides predictive analytics with deep data, develops AI and machine learning capabilities, and designs mobile and browser applications.
+Its software runs on multiple platforms and operating systems, including mainframe, IBM z/OS, IBM i, UNIX, Windows and other platforms and offers tools to access non-SQL data with standard SQL queries.
 Rocket operates in markets including the financial, banking, health care, government, insurance, aerospace, auto manufacturing, and retail industries.

 Rocket has a business partnership with IBM that began in 1994 with a licensing agreement for Rocket QMF tools.
-The company is headquartered in Waltham, Massachusetts, USA.
+Since 2018, Bain Capital has owned a majority stake in the company.
+Rocket is headquartered in Waltham, Massachusetts, USA.

 History

-Rocket Software was founded in Boston in 1990 with a focus on IBM DB2 tools.

-Rocket's software runs on multiple platforms and operating systems, including mainframe, IBM z/OS, IBM i, UNIX, Windows and other platforms and offers tools to access non-SQL data with standard SQL queries.